 Furthermore, the speed you can achieve with this drone is solid as well (20mph), but not as fast as the IRIS+ which can achieve up to 40mph.
 The Parrot is not too fast, but faster than many other drones on the market.
 It’s ready to fly out of the box and can be controlled from your smart device.

-The affordable price of the Parrot AR Drone ($200) makes it pretty desirable, plus the fact that it comes with a builtin camera.
+The affordable price of the Parrot AR Drone (from $120 to $220) makes it pretty desirable, plus the fact that it comes with a builtin camera.
 However, it is pretty lightweight and not powerful enough to carry a stabilization gimbal and a more serious action cam, so in our opinion, the 3DR IRIS is a winner in this battle.
+For a much better insight on this model and all of its features, we suggest checking out our Parrot AR drone in-depth review.

 Here you can see it how it looks in real life: